prio-data/views_pipeline/README.md

 |       |-- stepshifter.py                          # Updated stepshifter function
 |       |-- set_paths.py                            # Sets all paths for imports, data, utils etc. Machine invariant.
 |       |-- get_data.py                             # General function that takes the general get_partition and a model specific config_feature_set.py to fetch model specific data
+|
+|-- common_configs/                                 # Config files common to all (or multiple) models or the larger pipeline
-|       |-- get_partition.py                        # Get data partitions for splits pertaining to validation, testing, and forecasting
+|       |-- set_partition.py                        # Set data partitions for splits pertaining to validation, testing, and forecasting
 |
 |-- templates/                                      # For code templates.
 In the long run, most can be turned into common_utils/meta_tools (as functions or classes)
 |